 Reading time: Less than 2 minutes

 I like to share interesting pieces of figurative language I encounter in my reading.
-I write today about a series of metaphors and similes from John LeCarré…
+I write today about similes and metaphors from John le Carré…

-Here are my favourite examples from his 2016 book:
+Here are my favourite examples: